Climate and Clean Air Coalition to Reduce Short-Lived Climate Pollutants

-The Climate and Clean Air Coalition to Reduce Short-Lived Climate Pollutants (CCAC) was launched by the United Nations Environment Programme (UNEP) and six countries—Bangladesh, Canada, Ghana, Mexico, Sweden, and the United States—on 16 February 2012.
-The CCAC aims to catalyze rapid reductions in short-lived climate pollutants to protect human health, agriculture and the environment.
-To date, more than $90 million has been pledged to the Climate and Clean Air Coalition from Canada, Denmark, the European Commission, Germany, Japan, the Netherlands, Norway, Sweden, and the United States.
+The Climate and Clean Air Coalition (CCAC) is a voluntary partnership of over 200 governments, intergovernmental organizations, businesses, scientific institutions and civil society organizations committed to protecting the climate and improving air quality through actions to reduce the super pollutants which are short-lived in the atmosphere: methane, black carbon, tropospheric ozone and HFCs, through a practical, measures-based approach.
+It was launched by the United Nations Environment Programme (UNEP) and six countries—Bangladesh, Canada, Ghana, Mexico, Sweden, and the United States—on 16 February 2012.
 The program is managed out of the United Nations Environmental Programme through a Secretariat in Paris, France.

 Short-lived climate pollutants

 Short-lived climate pollutants (SLCPs) have a relatively short lifetime in the atmosphere – a few days to a few decades – and a powerful warming influence on climate.
 The main short-lived climate pollutants are black carbon, methane and tropospheric ozone, which are the most important contributors to the human enhancement of the global greenhouse effect after CO_{2}.
 These short-lived climate pollutants are also dangerous air pollutants, with various detrimental impacts on human health, agriculture and ecosystems.
 Other short-lived climate pollutants include some hydrofluorocarbons (HFCs).
 While HFCs are currently present in small quantities in the atmosphere, their contribution to climate forcing is projected to climb to as much as 19% of global CO_{2} emissions by 2050.

 Black carbon is a major component of soot and is produced by incomplete combustion of fossil fuel and biomass.
 It is emitted from various sources including diesel cars and trucks, ships, residential stoves, forest fires, agricultural open burning and some industrial facilities.
 It has a warming impact on climate 460–1500 times stronger than CO_{2}.
 Its lifetime varies from a few days to a few weeks.
 When deposited on ice and snow, black carbon causes both atmospheric warming and an increase in melting rate.
 It also influences cloud formation and impacts regional circulation and rainfall patterns.
 In addition, black carbon impacts human health.
 It is a primary component of particulate matter in air pollution that is the major environmental cause of premature death globally.